msotelo1/Practicum-1-Repo/README.md

 **WHAT TO DO**<br>
-Modify the program WITHOUT adding an import statement in order to make the program sun as intended.
+Modify the program WITHOUT adding an import statement in order to make the program run as intended.